-The Port of Weipa handles more than 30 million tonnes of product per annum, most of which is bauxite.
+The Port of Weipa handles millions of tonnes of product per annum, most of which is bauxite.

-Rio Tinto’s world leading operations at the port include major onshore bauxite handling, processing and stockpiling facilities.
+Rio Tinto’s world-leading operations at the port include major onshore bauxite handling, processing and stockpiling facilities.
 Its conveyors run to two wharves, Lorim Point East and Lorim Point West for ship loading.
-Two other wharves, Humbug Wharf and Evans Landing Wharf, handle a variety of commodities including general cargo, fuel and live cattle.
+Two other wharves, Humbug Wharf and Evans Landing Wharf, handle a variety of commodities including general cargo, and fuel.

 Weipa is a coastal town of approximately 3,500 people, making it the largest community on the Cape York Peninsula.
 It’s situated around 200 kilometres from the tip of Australia.